 - Fatherhood and mental illness: A review of key issues

 This paper provides a broad overview of some of the key issues identified in the growing literature on paternal mental illness.

 - Engaging fathers in child and family services

 This resource sheet provides ideas for practitioners and policy-makers about how to increase engagement of fathers in child and family services and programs.

-A bibliography of recent research literature on the topic of fathers.
+Resource sheet on recent research literature on the topic of fathers.

 This webinar was presented in partnership with ARACY.

 Dr Richard Fletcher is Associate Professor in the Family Action Centre at the University of Newcastle.
 Richard’s expertise includes the design and conduct of research into fathers' role in families across diverse settings, including separated parents, new fathers, antenatal support, rough-and-tumble play with children, Aboriginal fathers and fathers using the web.
 Richard’s book The Dad Factor: How the Father-Baby Bond Helps a Child for Life (Finch 2011) has been translated into 5 languages.
 He is currently editor of the Fatherhood Research Bulletin.

 Dr Jennifer StGeorge is a Senior Lecturer in Family Studies at the University of Newcastle.
 Her current research investigates father-child rough-and-tumble play and its effects on child social behaviour.
 Her other research projects explore related areas of fathering, including father engagement in human services, and paternal post-natal depression.
 Jennifer has a particular interest in using observational and qualitative methodologies to explore personal and developmental aspects of family life.